mongodb/leafygreen-ui/.changeset/nervous-peas-invite.md

 '@leafygreen-ui/mongo-nav': minor
 ---

-Changes leafygreen-provider to a peer dependency to help avoid version conflicts"
+Changes leafygreen-provider to a peer dependency to help avoid version conflicts